What Is Ketosis?

-In a nutshell, ketosis is a metabolic state that your body switches to when it’s lacking in carbohydrates.
-This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones, which, in turn, means consuming substantially fewer calories per day while maintaining the same level of fullness.
+In a nutshell, ketosis is a metabolic state that your body switches to when it lacks carbohydrates.
+This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones.
+This means you have an easier time consuming fewer calories per day while maintaining the same level of fullness .

 So what exactly is happening to your body during ketosis?
-During this metabolic state, your body is converting fat into something called ketones which your cells can then burn into fuel, or energy.
-The end goal is to have your body utilize fat instead of sugar for energy.
+During this metabolic state, your body is burning more fat for energy and creating molecules called ketones, which your cells can then turn into fuel.
+The end goal of ketosis is to have your body utilize fat instead of sugar for energy.

-Now that you have a better understanding of ketosis, we’re going to dig deeper into this highly sought-after metabolic state and the best ways to reach it so you can start hitting your health goals.
+Now that you have a better understanding of ketosis, we’ll dig deeper into this highly sought-after metabolic state and the best ways to reach it.

-However if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article that will provide you with everything you need to know about ketosis.
+However, if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article with everything you need to know.

-Before exploring how one might achieve a state of ketosis, let’s first discuss its wealth of health benefits, of which there are plenty.
+Before exploring how one might achieve a state of ketosis, let’s first discuss its wealth of health benefits.

-The most common benefit for placing your body into ketosis is to quicken the process of losing weight.
-This happens during a ketogenic diet because your body—which is comprised of 50-60% water—is shedding excess water due to extremely low carbohydrate intake.
+The most common benefit of forcing your body into ketosis is to hasten the weight loss process.
+This happens during a ketogenic diet because your body, which is comprised of about 60% water, is shedding excess water due to extremely low carbohydrate intake.
 When we indulge in a carb-heavy diet, our bodies naturally retain water.

-During ketosis, our insulin levels are also decreased, leading to our kidneys getting rid of excess sodium.
-As a result, its very common to lose a lot of weight quickly in the first few weeks of a ketogenic diet.
+During ketosis, our insulin levels are also decreased, leading to our kidneys getting rid of the excess sodium.
+As a result, it is very common to lose a lot of weight quickly in the first few weeks of a ketogenic diet.
 You’re essentially ridding your body of all of the excess water it has retained over time.

 Starving oneself and being overwhelmed with constant hunger pains is rarely a selling point for most diets out there.
 One of the highlights of a ketogenic diet is that your appetite is naturally suppressed, which is actually a good thing!

 During ketosis, your body is relying on fats instead of carbs for energy production.
-By consuming a lot more fats, your body will naturally feel full for longer which can lead to weight loss.
+By consuming more fats, your body will naturally feel full for longer, which can lead to weight loss.

 Top 5 Tips to Get You Into Ketosis

 Sticking to a strict diet that cuts these types of starch-heavy foods out will put your body into a ketosis state.
-To reach ketosis faster, you’ll want to begin the diet by cutting out as many carbs as you can, and eventually, you can begin to gradually add back some of your favorite carbs to your diet.
+To reach ketosis faster, you’ll want to begin the diet by cutting out as many carbs as you can.
+Eventually, you can begin to gradually add back some of your favorite carbs to your diet.